moussetc/mattermost-plugin-emoticon2emoji/README.md

 # mattermost-plugin-emoticon2emoji
-A Mattermost plugin to transform plain text emoticons like XD to picture emojis like :laughing:

-# PLUGIN STATUS : the plugin is being developed...
+A plugin that add some emoticon to emoji mappings to Mattermost to transform.
+For example, a plain text emoticon like XD will be automatically converted to  :laughing:.
+The Slack mappings that are not done by default by Mattermost are added in this plugin, plus some more.

 ## Requirements
 - Mattermost 5.0 (to allow plugins to intercept posts).